reactjs/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 In this example, depending on what `inspiration.type` is, we may render `<FancyText>` or `<Color>`.
 The render tree may be different for each render pass.

 Although render trees may differ across render passes, these trees are generally helpful for identifying what the *top-level* and *leaf components* are in a React app.
-Top-level components are the components nearest to the root component and affect the rendering performance of all the components beneath them and often contain the most complexity.
-Leaf components are near the bottom of the tree and have no child components and are often frequently re-rendered.
+Top-level Components are the Components nearest to the root Component and affect the rendering performance of all the Components beneath them and often contain the most complexity.
+Leaf Components are near the bottom of the tree and have no child Components and are often frequently re-rendered.

-Identifying these categories of components are useful for understanding data flow and performance of your app.
+Identifying these categories of Components are useful for understanding data flow and performance of your app.

 ## The Module Dependency Tree {/*the-module-dependency-tree*/}